What is considered a transfer student?

 When an undergraduate student submits official transcripts and is admitted, the credits are evaluated for transferability to Jacksonville University.
 Each graduate program director evaluates transfer credit for students in their program.

 Limited or provisional credit also may be accepted from specialized or special purpose institutions, including the United States Armed Services, provided the work is applicable to JU undergraduate degree programs and is recommended in appropriate publications of the American Council on Education.
+Please provide the Office of Admission with an official transcript.

 Are transfer students eligible for scholarships?